iseki-masaya/clearcrypt/CONTRIBUTING.md

 2. Thou shalt not branch on secret data
 3. Thou shalt not perform table lookups indexed by secret data
 4. Thou shalt not bound loops with secret-dependent values
-5. Thou shalt always try to outsmart compiler optimizations which might affect the security of a given function
+5. Thou shalt always try to outsmart compiler optimizations which might impact security
-6. Thou shalt always make potentially insecure versions of an API obvious so it is never confused with the secure version
+6. Thou shalt always make potentially insecure APIs obvious so they're never confused with secure ones
 7. Thou shalt always diligently separate the abstraction levels of the library into separate layers
 8. Thou shalt always use unsigned bytes to represent binary data